fossi-foundation/fossi-foundation-web/content/gsoc/gsoc24-ideas.md

 *Mentor:* [Johan Euphrosine](mailto:proppy@google.com), [Matt Liberty](mailto:mliberty@eng.ucsd.edu)

-### Support for multiple RISC-V cores on a mini MCU

-[OpenHW Group](https://www.openhwgroup.org/) is a not-for-profit organization that develops industrial-quality open-source HW.
-The CORE-V RISC-V cores family includes embedded and application class processors.
-The embedded cores are customized for performance [CV32E40P](https://github.com/openhwgroup/cv32e40p), security [CV32E40S](https://github.com/openhwgroup/cv32e40s), extendability, [CV32E40X](https://github.com/openhwgroup/cv32e40x), and for code size [CV32E41P](https://github.com/openhwgroup/cv32e41p). [core-v-mini-mcu](https://github.com/davideschiavone/core-v-mini-mcu) is a simple MCU meant to quickly try out new core HW and SW features.
-It targets simulation with Verilator, Questasim, etc, as well as real implementation on FPGAs and ASICs.
-FuseSoc is used to handle tools and targets.

-In this project, we propose extending the core-v-mini-mcu to support all the OpenHW Group embedded class cores (as today we only use CV32E40P) and to demonstrate performance and code size differences across them.

-*Skill level:* Medium (SystemVerilog)

-*Project length:* medium

-*Mentors:* [Davide Schiavone](https://github.com/davideschiavone) ([email](mailto:davide@openhwgroup.org)) and Veronia Bahaa ([email](mailto:veronia.iskandar@mailbox.tu-dresden.de))

-*Language/Tools:* SystemVerilog, RISC-V, C, Verilator

 ### Conda packages for Open Silicon tooling

 *Details:* Bootstrapping a working environment for Open Silicon development is often a tedious task that involves installing multiple tools written in many different languages from various distribution channels (PyPI, debian, homebrew, containers image) and more often than not building them directly from sources!